-Emergency is defined as the death, major medical event or serious illness of a member of the employee's immediate family spouse, domestic partner, parents, children, stepchildren, children of a domestic partner, grandparent, grandchild, sibling, mother/father in law, parent of a domestic partner, foster child, or as approved by the Executive Director or a personal catastrophe affecting the employee.
+Emergency is defined as the death, major medical event or serious illness of a member of the employee's immediate family (spouse, child, step-child, foster child, sibling, parent, step-parent, foster parent, or any other person sharing the relationship of in loco parentis, and when living in the household of either parent in law, grandparent, grandchildren, and a registered domestic partner and their children spouse, domestic partner, parents, children, stepchildren, children of a domestic partner, grandparent, grandchild, sibling, mother/father in law, parent of a domestic partner, foster child, or as approved by the Executive Director) or a personal catastrophe affecting the employee.

-In an emergency as described above, up to five (5) days of special leave with pay may be approved by the Executive Director, or authorized designee to employees whose employment status normally entitles them to vacation and sick leave benefits.
+In an emergency as described above, up to five (5) days of special leave with pay may be approved by the Executive Director or authorized designee to employees whose employment status normally entitles them to vacation and sick leave benefits.